jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 ### Recommended Books

-Show your support by buying and reading one of these books.
+Show your support by buying and reading one of these football books.
 Sorry for the shameless plug.

 <div class="bookcovers">